-A urinary tract infection (UTI) is an infection in any part of the urinary tract, which includes the urethra, kidneys, ureters, and bladder.
+A urinary tract infection (UTI) is an infection of any part of the urinary tract, including the urethra, kidneys, ureters, and bladder.
 Bladder infections are the most common form of UTI.

-UTIs usually happen when harmful bacteria get into the urinary tract and start spreading.
-They are more common in females than in males, with about 10% of females reporting at least one UTI per year and 40–60% developing an infection at least once during their life.
+UTIs usually happen when harmful bacteria enter the urinary tract and start spreading.
+They are more common in females than males, with about 10% of females reporting at least one UTI per year and 40–60% developing an infection at least once.

 The most common symptoms of a bladder infection include: